junstyle/vscode-php-cs-fixer/README.md

 You also have `executablePathWindows` available if you want to specify Windows specific path.
 Useful if you share your workspace settings among different environments.

-executablePath can use ${workspaceRoot} as workspace first root folder path.
+executablePath can use ${workspaceFolder} as workspace first root folder path.

 [executablePath, executablePathWindows, config] can use "~/" as user home directory on os.